Fig 1. Section through the scalp and cranial wall.

 See separate entry for occipitofrontalis.

 The layer of loose areolar tissue has few blood vessels; and it is looser in the central area than towards the edges.
-It disappears at the supraorbital margins, at the temporal lines and at the superior nuchal lines; effusions of blood or inflammatory exudations in the areolar tissue therefore easily raise the greater part of the scalp from the bone, but do not pass readily into either the face, the temple, or the back of the neck (see Figure 1).
+It disappears at the supraorbital margins, at the temporal lines and at the superior nuchal lines; effusions of blood or inflammatory exudations in the areolar tissue therefore easily raise the greater part of the scalp from the bone, but do not pass readily into either the face, the temple, or the back of the neck (Fig 1).

 Nerves of the scalp and superficial temporal region

 Branches of ten pairs of nerves are found in the superficial fascia of the area.
 Five of them are mainly in front of the auricle (the external part of the ear) and five behind it; and, of each group, one is motor and four are sensory.
-They communicate with one another so freely that every part of the skin is supplied by more than one nerve (see Figure 2).
+They communicate with one another so freely that every part of the skin is supplied by more than one nerve (Fig 2).

 The motor nerve in front of the auricle is the temporal branch or branches of the facial nerve.
 The four sensory nerves are all derived from the trigeminal nerve; they are the supratrochlear, the supraorbital, the zygomaticotemporal, and the auriculotemporal.